About The Gefilteria

 Liz Alpern, co-founder

 Liz is an experienced cook, food writer and event planner.
 She got her start in the Jewish food world working with acclaimed cookbook author Joan Nathan.
 She also worked with national non-profit Fair Food Network, organizing the development aspects of the organization and coordinating a multi-city book tour for Fair Food: Growing a Healthy, Sustainable Food System for All.
-Liz is an MBA Candidate at CUNY Baruch College and is co-writing a narrative cookbook on Old World Jewish cuisine with Jeffrey Yoskowitz called The Gefilte Manifesto: New Recipes for Old World Jewish Foods (Flatiron Books, 2016).
+Liz is an MBA Candidate at CUNY Baruch College and is co-writing a narrative cookbook on Old World Jewish cuisine with Jeffrey Yoskowitz called The Gefilte Manifesto: New Recipes for Old World Jewish Foods (Flatiron Books, Fall 2016).

 Jeffrey Yoskowitz, co-founder

 Jeffrey is a food entrepreneur, pickler and food writer.
 He grew up visiting New York’s finest Jewish food institutions and has written about all facets of Jewish food for magazines and newspapers.
 He trained as a pickler at Adamah foods where he fell in love with the art of lacto-fermentation and has worked in the food world as an entrepreneur and a consultant for small businesses.
-He is co-writing a narrative cookbook on Old World Jewish cuisine with Liz Alpern called The Gefilte Manifesto: New Recipes for Old World Jewish Foods (Flatiron Books, 2016).
+He is co-writing a narrative cookbook on Old World Jewish cuisine with Liz Alpern called The Gefilte Manifesto: New Recipes for Old World Jewish Foods (Flatiron Books, Fall 2016).

 Jackie Lilinshtein, co-founder